BobVul/Custom-Kernel-Launcher-for-Scaleway/README.md

 # Details

-This is mostly based off the simple `kexec` commands described on the [Archlinus wiki](https://wiki.archlinux.org/index.php/kexec).
+This is mostly based off the simple `kexec` commands described on the [Archlinux wiki](https://wiki.archlinux.org/index.php/kexec).
 There are some adjustments:

 * `/etc/fstab` needs an entry added to set the root filesystem to `rw`, otherwise it's in readonly.